seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Arcite**
 If I fall, curse me, and say I was a coward,
 For none but such dare die in these just trials.
-Once more farewell, my cousin.
+Once more farewell, my cousin. /

 **Palamon**
 / Farewell, Arcite.

-Fight.
-Horns within; they stand.
+*Fight.
+Horns within; they stand.*

 **Arcite**
 Lo, cousin, lo, our folly has undone us.

 **Palamon**
-Why?
+Why? /

 **Arcite**
 / This is the Duke, a-hunting as I told you.